jlund/actually-automatic/README.md

 # Actually Automatic
-**Automatic iOS update notifications that actually work 🤯**
+**Automatic iOS and macOS update notifications that actually work 🤯**

-The "Automatic Updates" feature in iOS is slow and unpredictable.
-Get notified whenever Apple releases a new iOS update, and start installing the latest security fixes and fresh features without the wait!
+The "Automatic Updates" feature in iOS and macOS can be slow and unpredictable.

+Now you can quickly get notified whenever Apple releases a new [software update](https://support.apple.com/en-us/HT201222) or [Rapid Security Response](https://support.apple.com/en-us/HT201224).

 ![Screenshot of a sample Discord notification: "Apple has released iOS 15.5."](images/discord-screenshot.png)